bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

 ## (Optional) Visualization Part 3: Automating Tasks in IGV

 We can use the Tools menu to invoke running a batch script.
-Using a batch script you can automatically load your data, go to a particular location, set some display options and take a snapshot.
+Using a batch script, you can automatically load your data, go to a particular location, set some display options and take a snapshot.
 This can be useful when you want to inspect many variant calls.

 Batch scripts are described on the IGV website:
 [batch file requirements](http://software.broadinstitute.org/software/igv/batch)